intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 Library APIs
 ************

-Intel QPL provides Low-Level C API, that represents a state based interface.
+Intel QPL provides Low-Level C API, that represents a state-based interface.
 The base idea is to allocate a single state and configure one with different ways to perform necessary operation.
 All memory allocations are happening on user side or via user-provided allocators.